 It is recommended to make homemade meals and fermented foods in order to avoid added sugars, additives, preservatives, artificial chemicals and colorants which are contained in many commercially prepared products.
 Fermented foods should be prepared without using vinegar which can irritate intestinal walls and prevent it from healing.

 - Homemade meat and fish stock are an important part of the diet since it helps cell growth in the gut lining, soothe the inflammation and heal the digestive system.
 It is very important to use bones and joints for the meat stock preparation and consume all the fat in the stock as it provides the healing substances.
 Add some probiotic food into every cup of stock.
+Here are some tips how to make bone broth that has healing properties.

 - Commercially available soup stock granules or bullion cubes are highly processed and full of detrimental ingredients and are not suitable for gut healing purposes.